What is Information Governance?

 Information Governance relates to the proper use, control, security, and confidentiality of information.
 The work of Information Governance is directed, by and large, by statutory and policy directives by which organisations must abide.

 - Caldicott recommendations relating to confidentiality, the use of patient-related data and the procedures and processes that must be in place to protect it.
 A programme of assessment and improvement must be introduced and reported.

-- The Data Protection Act 1998 which lays down the statutory requirements for the processing of information about people by which all organisations and individuals must abide.
+- The General Data Protection Regulation 2016 lays down the statutory requirements for the processing of information about people by which all organisations and individuals must abide.

 - Other relevant directives include the Freedom of Information Act; Access to Health Records Act; Environmental Information Regulations and the NHS Code of Confidentiality.

-The Caldicott guardian for the trust is Dr Sue Elcock, medical director.
+The Caldicott guardian for the trust is Susan Ombler, deputy director of nursing.

 The senior information risk owner (SIRO) for the trust is Maz Fosh, deputy chief executive/director of workforce and transformation.

 Click on the link above to see how we use your information.